dell/csi-unity/README.md

     * unity-controller-0 with 4/4 containers ready, and status displayed as Running.
     * Agent pods with 2/2 containers and the status displayed as Running.

     Finally, the script lists the created storageclasses such as, "unity".
 Additional storage classes can be created for different combinations of file system types and Unity storage pools.
-The script also creates volumesnapshotclasses such as, "unity-snapclass" and other snapshots classes.
+The script also creates volumesnapshotclasses such as, "unity-snapclass".

 ## Test deploying a simple pod with Unity storage
 Test the deployment workflow of a simple pod on Unity storage.